jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/README.md

 Your project will have a few key components:
 * Use [time-series](https://en.wikipedia.org/wiki/Time_series) data related to climate change (see also [*What About Maps?*](#what-about-maps) below)
 * A finished visualization made with Adobe Illustrator that you have refined
+  * Feel free to add extra visualizations, illustrations, etc to your infographic too!
 * A published dataset with citation to the original source(s)

 *Above: a really beautiful infographic of carbon dioxide emissions by Federica Fragapane ([detail images here](https://www.behance.net/gallery/31279439/Carbon-Dioxide-Emissions))*